Skip to contents

 subtitle = NULL) +

-ggplot2::xlab("Infant Age (Days)") +
+ggplot2::xlab("Infant Age (timepoint)") +

 ggplot2::ylab("Relative Abundance (log CPM)")

-Stacked bar plot
+Stacked bar plots

 Stacked bar plots are used here to visualize the relative abundance of microbes at a given taxonomic level in each sample, represented as a single bar, labeled by time point, and plotted within each HIV exposure status group for separate mothers and infant comparisons.
 Use plot_stacked_bar.